Archive for January, 2011

 His eyes sparkled as he said that with absolute conviction that this could be his lucky week, and then he would be “set” for life.
 He completed his routine transaction of purchasing his lotto ticket and walked away.
 I wondered how long he’s been buying lottery tickets, week after week, with an undying dream of getting that golden ticket – becoming a millionaire.

-becoming a millionaire, being a millionaire, become a millionaire, becoming millionaire, How to become a millionaire, can i really think myself into geing rich, become millionaire, becoming a millionare, become a millionaire now, how to handle becoming a millionaire
+becoming a millionaire, being a millionaire, become a millionaire, becoming millionaire, How to become a millionaire, can i really think myself into geing rich, become millionaire, becoming a millionare, become a millionaire now, my life as a millionaire